 The Master of Engineering Management (MEM) program at Abu Dhabi University is offered by the College of Engineering (CoE) in collaboration with the College of Business (COB).
 The program accepted the first cohort of students in Spring 2010.
-The program consists of 10 courses (30 credit hours), 6 of which are engineering courses and 4 are business courses.
-The students could also do a thesis in lieu of 2 elective courses.
-The program accepts students with a Bachelor's degree in Engineering, Architecture, Computer Science or Information Technology.
+The program consists of 10 courses (30 credit hours), 6 of which are core engineering courses, 2 core business courses, and 2 electives from the engineering or management basket.
+The students could also do a research project in lieu of 1 elective course.
+The program accepts students with a Bachelor's degree in all Engineering discipline.

-The MEM program aims at producing graduates who (i) can make responsible engineering and business decisions, (ii) have the knowledge and skills necessary for planning and strategic management of organizations, (iii) have the ability to use principles of engineering and management in the modeling, design, and management of complex systems, and (iv) are capable of using quality standards to assess the quality of engineering systems.
+The MEM program aims at producing graduates who (i) can make responsible engineering and business decisions, (ii) have the knowledge and skills necessary for planning and strategic management of organizations, (iii) have the ability to use principles of engineering and management in the modeling, design, and management of complex systems, and (iv) are capable of using quality standards and methods to assess the quality of engineering systems.

-The MEM program is essential as the UAE economy seeks to have effective and efficient industry.
-Well developed and finely tuned engineering management skills are going to be needed to enable the country to attract and retain highly qualified international and local engineers.
-Failure to develop these engineering management skills at both strategic and operational levels is likely to result in the loss of professionals capable of managing engineering-based industry.
+The MEM program is essential as the UAE economy seeks to have effective and efficient industries and services.
+Well developed and finely tuned engineering management skills are going to be needed now and in the future to support various sectors of the economy in UAE and abroad.